 Table 3-4 compares the total numbers of plant species, numbers of endemic species, and numbers of species per unit area for the different island groups.
-The Hawaiian Islands have 1,110 species of vascular plants, 956 of which are endemic, giving a high endemic ratio of 86.9%.
+The table included the Canary Islands because they have high plant diversity though not included in the table 3-3.
+The Hawaiian Islands have 1,113 species of vascular plants, 988 of which are endemic, giving a high endemic ratio of 88.8%.
 Other island groups with more plant species overall and more endemic species compared to the Ogasawara Islands are the Canary Islands, the Galápagos Islands and Socotra Archipelago, yet these four island groups are up to many hundreds of times larger in area than the Ogasawara Islands.